narnaud/natvis4qt/README.md

 ### Qt 5

-The natvis file is the one used in the [Qt VS Addin]](<https://wiki.qt.io/Visual_Studio_Add-in>) from The Qt Company.
+The natvis file is the one used in the [Qt VS Addin](<https://wiki.qt.io/Visual_Studio_Add-in>) from The Qt Company.

 ### Qt 6

-The natvis file started as the one used the [Qt VS Addin]](<https://wiki.qt.io/Visual_Studio_Add-in>) from The Qt Company.
+The natvis file started as the one used the [Qt VS Addin](<https://wiki.qt.io/Visual_Studio_Add-in>) from The Qt Company.

-Then external contributions were made, they are marked explicitly in the header.
+External contributions are marked explicitly in the header of the `qt6.natvis` file, with proper copyright attribution.

 ## License